eslam2010011/FastChat/README.md

         //
          UiConfig uiConfig = new UiConfig();

-         //Show or hide the video button from entering the chat uiConfig.setButtonVideo(true);
+         //Show or hide the video button
+        uiConfig.setButtonVideo(true);

-        //Show or hide the voice button from entering the chat uiConfig.setButtonVoice(true);
+        //Show or hide the voice button
+        uiConfig.setButtonVoice(true);

-       //Show or hide the info button from entering the chat uiConfig.setInfoView(true);
+       //Show or hide the info button
+        uiConfig.setInfoView(true);

         uiConfig.setBottomView(true);